 I live in Brighton and work at a local sixth form college.
-I have been actively involved with the Co-operative Group over a number of years and since 2006 have served as an elected member on the Group’s local, regional and national committees.
-I am also a Director of a local not-for profit Community Development Trust, as well as serving as a staff governor at my college.
-As a Council member, I believe application of our Co-operative Values and Principles can deliver a financially successful commercial organisation, which is ethical and sustainable – both as a business and as a co-operative.
+I have been actively involved with the Co-op over a number of years.
+I am also a director of a local, not-for profit community development trust, as well as serving as a staff governor at my college.
+As a Council Member, I believe application of our co-operative values and principles can deliver a financially successful commercial organisation, which is ethical and sustainable – both as a business and as a co-operative.

 Paul A Newman

-Having been a Co-operative customer and member (RACS) since student days my loyalty has been unwavering.
+Having been a Co-op customer and member since my student days, my loyalty has been unwavering.
 I have experience in public sector management; leadership in community organisations and participation in local community and environmental groups.
-I attended the 2010 AGM as an Area Member Delegate when amid the banking crisis it seemed the Group was on the crest of a mutual wave and present also in May 2014 when SGM received Sir Christopher Kelly’s Report and overwhelmingly accepted Lord Myners’ recovery and restructuring proposals.
 I am a Co-op Party member based in Winchester.

 Retired Economics and Business Lecturer; now Cycle Trainer.
-Involved with the Group and its predecessors for 30 years at Committee and Board levels, and have always worked for good member and staff relationships, based on mutual respect.
+Involved with the Co-op for over 30 years and have always worked for good member and colleagues relationships, based on mutual respect.
 Naturally, the Council must hold the Board to account for the necessary commercial success.
-But Council must also require success in co-operative aims: long-term restoration of member economic benefits, significant membership involvement and the upholding of co-operative values and principles.
+Council must also require success in co-operative aims: long-term restoration of member economic benefits, significant membership involvement and the upholding of co-operative values and principles.

 I live in Thatcham, Berks.
 I shop in my local Co-op almost every day and have done for the last 30 years.
 I am married and Mum to four sons and have a little granddaughter.
 I also run a book keeping and accountancy business.
-I have been privileged to have been involved as an elected member for six years.
-I hope to see thriving local member forums as vibrant local member activity is key to the success of the Co-op as a membership organisation and in turn provides an opportunity for increased trade and recognition for the business.
+I hope to see thriving local member forums and vibrant member activity be the key to the success of the Co-op as a membership organisation.
+In turn, this will hopefully provide an opportunity for increased trade and recognition for the business.

 I live in Bicester and have been a member of the co-operative movement for many years.
 Now retired, I spent my entire career in the IT industry.
 I have a BA and an MBA from the Open University.
-I am a Community Governor of a local primary school and I was a Games Maker at London 2012.
+I am a community governor of a local primary school and I was a Games Maker at London 2012.
 I believe that the co-operative movement is an essential part of the fabric of the UK.
-As a Council member, it is my responsibility to ensure that co-operative values and principles are at the centre of the Co-operative Group and its activities.
+As a Council Member, it is my responsibility to ensure that co-operative values and principles are at the centre of the Co-op and its activities.

 My working life includes local government (personnel), and General Secretary of the Woodcraft Folk, promoting co-operative values and internationalism.